madumont-kinova/test_kortex3/readme.md

   - [Examples](./api_python/readme.md)

 <a id="markdown-quick-start-howto-modbus" name="quick-start-howto-modbus"></a>
-## Quick Start for modbus ethernet ip users
+## Quick Start for Modbus and Ethernet Ip Users
-The Kortex API offers a modbus interface and a ethernet ip interface to communicate with the robot.
+The robot handle the communication via a modbus interface and a ethernet ip interface.
+It is not done via the Kortex API.

 To communicate with the arm you must use the FieldBusAdapter plugin that Kinova provide.